Pride (2004 film): Plot

-As the cubs become teenagers, Suki and Linus are being taught to hunt.
+As the cubs become teenagers, Suki and Linus are taught to hunt.
 Suki does not want to hunt and becomes a vegetarian.
 Fleck thinks that Suki and Linus do not like him because he is an orphan.
 Often in the film, Linus tries to practice hunting but is humiliated twice (being urinated on by an olive baboon, and trying to hunt a banded mongoose, but is chased up a tree by a herd of cape buffalo).
-When Suki, Fleck and Linus are adults, Suki refuses to hunt/contribute to the pride as she sees it as cruelty to kill animals, therefore rendering her useless or another mouth to feed to the other lions, and, seeing as she does not see that she fits in, leaves the pride and becomes a Wanderer.
+When Suki, Fleck, and Linus are adults, Suki refuses to hunt/contribute to the pride as she sees it as cruelty to kill animals, therefore rendering her useless or another mouth to feed to the other lions, and, seeing as she does not see that she fits in, leaves the pride and becomes a Wanderer.
 After a year with the Wanderers, Suki now has Dark's cubs but still refuses to hunt.
 One night Harry, who killed Fleck's mother, eats all but one of Suki's cubs, Rory.
 Harry claims they went missing and threatens for her last cub to "go missing" if she does not contribute.
 That night Suki overhears Harry talking to Dark about striking another attack on the pride saying they will kill them all.
 Outraged, Suki goes back to warn her pride about the impending attack.

 On her way back, Suki meets Lush, a lion who left the pride to see the rest of the world.
 Suki asks him to help her find some food and help fight the Wanderers.
-She hunts for the first time to provide food for the pride as they had not eaten for a while.
+She hunts for the first time to provide food for the pride as they have not eaten for a while.
 Since the pride will not accept Fleck, he decides to join the Wanderers.
 Soon a fight erupts on the mountain top containing Harry and Linus where Harry dies by falling off the cliff side after Dark refuses to help him because Dark had just found out what Harry did to his cubs.
 Both Fleck and Dark leave after the battle, with Fleck threatening his revenge, claiming he will come back with an entire group of "highly-trained lions."
 Suki mates with Lush and has his cubs as Linus decides to leave to see the rest of the world and vows to come back when he is needed.